Comprehensive Ab Initio Quantum Computations of CO$_{\rm 2}$-H$_{\rm 2}$ and CO$_{\rm 2}$-He Collisional Properties: Dynamics

 \subsection{Normalization of cross sections}

 The normalization of the cross-sections/rates is a delicate matter, since it hinges on the chosen normalization of the associated Lagrange polynomials as well as those of the 6-j Wigner coefficients with respect to the 3-j and Clebsch-Gordon coefficients.
-Also, because of the statistical nature of the Pressure Broadening observable \citep{ben-reuven_impact_1966}, one must be aware of the averaging/summing to be used for the quantum measurement.
-In our case, with the definition of all special functions and recoupling coefficients used, the normalization for PB sections reads:
+Also, because of the statistical nature of the pressure broadening observable \citep{ben-reuven_impact_1966}, one must be aware of the averaging/summing to be used for the quantum measurement.
+In our case, with the definition of all special functions and recoupling coefficients used, the normalization for PB sections simplifies and reads:

-with $j^>$ (resp. $j^<$) being the higher (resp. lower) value of the \ce{CO2} rotational quantum number and $j'_2$, the incoming projectile quantum number, if relevant (for He, it would be $j'_2=0$).
+with $j'_2$, the incoming projectile quantum number, if relevant (for He, it would be $j'_2=0$).
 Note that there is no factor associated with vibrational motion, for it has no degeneracy here.
 A more elaborate treatment is in order for all more involved cases (like symmetric/asymmetric/spherical rotors or degenerate vibrational modes).